🇭🇰

 Everywhere

-Oyster sauce is the default finishing and stir-fry sauce across conventional Cantonese cooking — present in most vegetable dishes, tofu preparations, and noodle sauces.
+Oyster sauce is the default finishing and stir-fry sauce across conventional Cantonese cooking, present in most vegetable dishes, tofu preparations, and noodle sauces.
 It appears as an invisible seasoning rather than a named ingredient, and is rarely declared on menus.
-Visitors routinely assume stir-fried vegetables are safe without realising the sauce is animal-derived.
-Ordering at dedicated 齋 Buddhist venues eliminates the risk entirely; at any conventional Cantonese kitchen, ask directly.
+At dedicated 齋 Buddhist venues, the risk is removed at source.
+At any conventional Cantonese kitchen, ask directly using the phrases below before ordering any vegetable or tofu dish.

 Lard